chessapig/chessapig.github.io/index.md

   <div class="col-md-8 mb-4">
     <h1>Hello!</h1>
     <p>  I am a first year mathematics PhD student at UC Berkeley.
-I'm interested in physical mathematics, espically its intersections with geometry and topology.
+I'm interested in physical mathematics, especially its intersections with geometry and topology.
 I graduated from University of Maryland (UMD) with a degree in mathematics and physics<br/>
 	<h2>Math </h2>
-	<p>Mathematically, I am primarly a geometer.
-I'm most comfertable with complex manifolds, but I am slowly branching out to more algebraic and analytic flavors of geometry.
+	<p>Mathematically, I am primarily a geometer.
+I'm most comfortable with complex manifolds, but I am slowly branching out to more algebraic and analytic flavors of geometry.
 Physically, I like whatever it takes to give me my geometry.
 Here is a list of keywords which I know some things about, and wish to get to know much better:</p>

 <ul class="multicolumn-list">